 Most of these bags use a similar system for the straps and buckles.

-The Kriega models all use CNC milled, alloy buckles, and a higher grade of polyester, meaning they’re likely to be the most durable bags on our list.
+The Kriega models all use CNC milled, alloy buckles and a higher grade of polyester, meaning they’re likely to be the most durable bags on our list.

 Materials

-The 1000D Cordura fabric used in Kriega’s bags should last a very long time and is backed up by a ten-year guarantee.
+The 1000D Cordura fabric used in Kriega’s bags should last a long time and is backed up by a ten-year guarantee.

 Sizing